rdybka/vht/README.md

 ## about
 Valhalla Tracker aims to be a MIDI sequencing companion for your GNU/Linux audio setup.
-It's timing and input/output relies 100% on JACK, which allows sample-exact synchronisation and asynchronous rendering.
+It's timing and input/output relies 100% on JACK, which allows sample-exact timing and asynchronous rendering.

 ## deps
 ```